AW203/loader-autoupdater/README.md

 ### Prerequisites

-- TDM-GCC (MinGW) installed on your system
-- Git for version management
+- Any C++ compiler (GCC, MinGW, MSVC, etc.)
+- The compiled system works on Windows without any additional dependencies

 ### Installation and Compilation

-1. Clone this repository:
+1. Clone or download this repository:
    ```
    git clone https://github.com/AW203/loader-autoupdater.git
    ```
+   Or simply download as ZIP from GitHub

 2. **Important**: Modify the batch files to contain the path to your folder:
    - Open `compile.bat`, `compile_release.bat`, and `compileALL.bat`